-The second domain in MET-Bench is the Shell Game, a classic demonstration of hidden-state tracking.
+Shell Game is a classic demonstration of hidden-state tracking.
 A ball is placed under one of three cups (or shells), which are then swapped pairwise in succession.
-The goal is tracking which cup currently hides the ball as shells are swapped.
-The state \( S_t \) tracks the hidden position of a ball under three shells, actions correspond to swaps between pairs of shells.
-Other works have explored shell-game-like domains with varying levels of added complexity \citep{li-etal-2021-implicit, long-etal-2016-simpler, kim-schuster-2023-entity}.
+The goal is to track which cup currently hides the ball.
+The state \( S_t \) tracks the hidden position of a ball under three shells, and actions correspond to swaps between pairs of shells.
+Other works have explored text-based shell-game-like domains with varying levels of added complexity \citep{li-etal-2021-implicit, long-etal-2016-simpler, kim-schuster-2023-entity}.

-This domain has a simpler entity-state and action space than Chess.
-However, while many frontier models have been trained on UCI/FEN encoded chess games, the Shell Game is, to the best of our knowledge, not present in the training data of these models.
-There may however be analogous tasks in the pre-training data.
+Shell Game has a simpler entity-state and action space than Chess.
+However, while many frontier models have been trained on UCI/FEN-encoded chess games, the Shell Game is, to the best of our knowledge, not present in the training data of these models, though there may be analogous tasks in the pretraining data.